gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 5 Create the Fork

 Now, an instance is forked, and it is time to configure the cluster.
+Fellow these steps as shown in Figure 6:

 #.
 Select a "Resource Account"; usually it is *NOAA AWS Commercial Vault*.
 #.
 Select a "Group", which will be something like: ca-epic, ca-sfs-emc, etc.